Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 While a toothache can be caused by symptoms other than infected pulp, only a dentist can confirm it.
 Even if tooth pain is a sign of inflammation, it can quickly turn into an infection.

-Untreated pulpitis and resulting abscesses can allow the infection spread further into the gums and surrounding tissues.
-This can cause permanent damage to the jawbone, gums, and surrounding teeth, as well as cause systemic health issues.
+Untreated pulpitis and resulting abscesses can cause the infection to spread further into the gums and surrounding tissues.
+This can lead to permanent damage to the jawbone, gums, and surrounding teeth, as well as cause systemic health problems.

-A root canal procedure is an alternative to extraction for teeth that are infected.
-The only way to restore a tooth that has been extracted is with a replacement such as a dental implant.
+Root canal treatment is an alternative to tooth extraction for infected teeth.
+The only way to replace an extracted tooth is by using a prosthesis such as a dental implant.

 Root Canal Treatment in Turkey: Step-by-Step Procedure